• Skip to main content

 If you type ‘restaurants’ into Google right now, you will get a list of restaurants in your area of town….the restaurants most relevant to you geographically.
 These listings are at the top of the page in a special list accompanied by a map.

-Why Google Local 3-Pack SEO is Important These listings are called the Local 3-Pack.
+Google search results page showing Ads, AI Overview, 3-Pack Map, and Organic results.
+These listings are called the Local 3-Pack.

 When does the Local 3-Pack show up?